captainGeech42/ctf-writeups/google2020/writeonly/README.md

 ## Step 1: `open`

-_Note: please don't take the following as advice on a good way to do this, use `asm()` in pwntools and your life will be much easier_
+_Note: please don't take the following as advice on a good way to do this, use [`asm()` in pwntools](https://docs.pwntools.com/en/stable/asm.html) and your life will be much easier._

 The goal for this first syscall is to create a file descriptor for the child proc/mem file.
 Unfortunately, since the PID of the child could change everytime, I needed to parse the output from the program to put in my shellcode, compile it, and then send it to open the proper file.